What to pack for a Caribbean cruise

 - Local currency.

-We don’t need visas for the destinations during our Caribbean cruise but it’s important to check your itinerary to see if you will as part of your cruise.
+We didn’t need visas for the destinations during our Caribbean cruise but it’s important to check your itinerary to see if you will as part of your cruise.

 Sailing from Southampton?
 Check out my cruise checklist.